DanielRoodzant/dsfb2_workflows_portfolio/README.md

 ---

 # Portfolio Daniël Roodzant
-This repo was created to host my personal data science portfolio in which I demonstrate my experience with coding.
+This repo was created to host my personal R-portfolio in which I demonstrate my experience with coding.
 <br> <br>
 The portfolio will be visualized in the form of a Gitbook containing chapters representing different aquired skillsets.